uab-cgds-worthey/quac/docs/quac_cli.md

   -n, --dryrun          Flag to dry-run snakemake.
 Does not execute anything,
                         and just display what would be done.
+Equivalent to '-- extra_args "-n"' (default: False) --snakemake_slurm     Flag indicating that the main Snakemake process of QuaC should be submitted to run in a Slurm job instead of executing in the current environment.
+Useful for headless execution on Slurm-based HPC systems.
+                        (default: False)
-Equivalent to '-- extra_args "-n"' (default: False) -l, --run_locally     Flag to run the snakemake locally and not as a Slurm job.
-Useful for testing purposes. (default: False) --rerun_failed        Number of times snakemake restarts failed jobs.
-This may be set to >0 to avoid pipeline failing due to job fails due to random SLURM issues (default: 1) --slurm_partition     Request a specific partition for the slurm resource allocation for QuaC workflow.
-Available partitions in Cheaha are: express(max 2 hrs), short(max 12 hrs), medium(max 50 hrs), long(max 150 hrs) (default: short)
+  --rerun_failed        Number of times snakemake restarts failed jobs.
+This
+                        may be set to >0 to avoid pipeline failing due to job fails due to random SLURM issues (default: 1) --slurm_partition     Request a specific partition for the slurm resource allocation to run snakemake.
+See 'slurm_partitions'
+                        supplied via workflow_config for available partitions
+                        (default: short)
 ```

 ### Useful features